6XGate/ntUPSd/ntUPSd/readme.md

-# 6XGate Network UPS Tools Daemon
+# Network UPS Tools Daemon for Windows

-`ntUPSd` is a service that provide Network UPS services to slave systems using the native Windows Power Management API to gather UPS and battery information.
+The Network UPS Tools Daemon for Windows, or `ntUPSd`, provides UPS information to slave servers and monitoring clients.
+It uses the native Windows API to gather battery information from attached UPSes for simpler setup.

 ## Installation